Become a ninja clothes changer.

 Never attempt to change your outfit in the driver’s seat.
 Many have tried and failed.
-With the steering wheel in the way, space is just too limited and it’s not going to work.
+With the steering wheel in the way, space is just limited.
 Instead, move to the passenger seat for more room, or the even better option is to head to the backseat.
 You can move the passenger seat forward for even more back seat space.
 The larger the space in your car that you can find and use to change your outfit, the better.

 Have your clothes at hand with you so you can act quickly.
 While you may be in a routine of placing items in your trunk, it’s always better to have your clothing in arms’ reach instead.
 You never know how much time you are going to have to change your clothes in the car, so don’t waste any by having to hop in and out of the car, run back to the trunk, open the trunk, grab out your clothes, close the trunk and hope back in the car.
 By the time you did all of that, you could have already changed your outfit and been ready to go.